Playful cuisine at place-to-be Mraz & Sohn, Vienna

 previous story next story

-In Vienna’s unassuming 20th district, hidden from the high gloss of the city’s classical façades, lies a gastronomic legend: Mraz & Sohn.
+In Vienna’s unassuming 20th district, tucked away from the high gloss of the city’s classical façades, lies Mraz & Sohn, a two-Michelin-starred, Gault&Millau 18.5-point gastronomic legend that’s as revered for its creativity as it is for its casual charm.
 This is a place where food, family and finesse meet in one of Austria’s most compelling culinary narratives, shaped over three generations with precision, mischief and soul.

-Founded by Karl Mraz and now helmed by his son Markus, with grandson Lukas in the kitchen, Mraz & Sohn is a collaboration of lineage and creativity that resists the stiffness so often associated with fine dining.
-It is playful, expressive and joyfully unpredictable.
+Founded by Karl Mraz and now helmed by his son Markus, with grandson Lukas in the kitchen, Mraz & Sohn is a collaboration of lineage and imagination that resists the stiffness so often associated with fine dining.
+This is not a place of reverent silence or culinary ego.
+Instead, it is playful, expressive and joyfully unpredictable.
 Manuel Mraz, once part of the team, now devotes himself entirely to visual art.
 His works still hang on the restaurant’s walls, and his gallery, just a few steps away, adds another creative thread to this family tapestry where food and art continuously echo one another.

 Mraz & Sohn is known for its shape-shifting tasting menus that blur the line between experiment and intuition.
-There is no printed menu, only a sequence of beautifully assembled surprises that appear with an easy rhythm, often introduced by the chefs themselves, sometimes with a wink or a story.
+There is no printed menu, only a sequence of beautifully assembled surprises that appear with an easy rhythm, introduced by the chefs themselves, often with a wink or a story.
+Diners are encouraged to let go of expectations and trust the moment.
 Ingredients might include fir-smoked Danube salmon, fig leaf curd, fermented pumpkin or maybuck game in early spring.
-A dish of oysters might arrive doused in pine oil, followed by a playful nod to the humble schnitzel, reconstructed or deconstructed with charm.
-The pairings are bold, the flavour deeply intuitive, and the plating often poetic, with colour and composition in quiet conversation.
+A dish of oysters might arrive doused in pine oil, followed by a playful nod to the humble schnitzel: reconstructed, deconstructed or reimagined altogether.

 Mraz & Sohn, Vienna | Two Michelin Star Restaurant | The Aficionados